kkcIT11/md102-kushal-tec-lab/docs/phase1-setup.md

 - Available M365 E5 licences (Intune + Entra ID P2)
 - KT-Grp-Allstaff dynamic group already created in the tenant
 - A Windows 11 VM with a local administrator account (KT-LT-0001) for the enrollment sections
+- VMware Workstation Pro installed on the host machine for the VM build sections

 ---